Atlassian move to ditch Stride and Hipchat in Slack deal angers users

+It could also erode trust in the Australian vendor, said one analyst.

-As part of the agreement announced Thursday, Slack will pay an undisclosed fee for Atlassian’s team chat assets, while Atlassian – which also owns a range of business collaboration tools, including Jira, Confluence and Trello – will make a “small but symbolically important” equity investment in Slack, CEO Stewart Butterfield wrote in a tweet announcing the deal.
+As part of the agreement, Slack will pay an undisclosed fee for Atlassian’s team chat assets, while Atlassian – which also owns a range of business collaboration tools, including Jira, Confluence and Trello – will make a “small but symbolically important” equity investment in Slack, CEO Stewart Butterfield wrote in a tweet announcing the deal.

 But Atlassian now says its Stride and Hipchat Cloud products will reach end of life on Feb.
 15, 2019.
 Hipchat Data Center and Hipchat Server customers will receive support until the end of their license period.